StSchnell/tiny-profiler/README.md

 - Options: Parses and stores the agent options
 - Profiler: Contains the profiling loop
 - Store: Stores and outputs the collected results
+- MethodTableEntry: Replacement of record for Java 11

 License
 -------